apache/directory-fortress-core/README.txt

 the directory from which it ran, hereafter called 'FORTRESS_HOME'.
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 3.
-Instructions to build openldap-fortress-core software distribution packages
+Instructions to build openldap-fortress-core software distribution packages using 'dist' target.
 ###################################################################################

 NOTE: The Fortress build.xml may run without connection to Internet iff: